+You may be eligible for certain tax deductions, such as student loan interest payments.
 Tax deductions can add up and cut a nice chunk off of what you’d otherwise owe to the IRS, sometimes substantially increasing your refund by reducing your total taxable income.

-There are also certain tax credits you may be eligible for, such as the American Opportunity Credit, which offers eligible students up to $2,500 per year to offset college expenses, or the Child Care Credit, which offers eligible guardians up to $3,000 apiece to offset the expense of supporting a dependent.
+There are also certain tax credits you may be eligible for, such as the American Opportunity Credit, which offers eligible students up to $2,500 per year to offset college expenses, or the Child Care Credit, which offers eligible guardians up to $2,000 apiece to offset the expense of supporting a dependent.

 Doing the Math

 If you’re a first-time tax filer, chances are your situation won’t be too complex.
 You’ll likely be able to get away with the simplest version of IRS Form 1040.

 Your W-2 lists your total earned wages and withholdings, including federal income tax, Medicare and Social Security.
-It’s distributed by employers by no later than Jan.
-31, and these days, it’s often digital.
+It should’ve been distributed by employers no later than Jan.
+31, and these days, the documents are often sent digitally.

 For example, if you have additional sources of income through capital gains, unemployment compensation, gambling or prizes, you’ll need to file a Schedule 1 along with your 1040.

 There are also additional forms for those who owe self-employment tax or can claim a refundable credit.
-(The IRS helpfully lists some of the most common additional-filing scenarios, and the necessary documents, on its “About Form 1040” page.)
+(The IRS helpfully lists some of the most common additional filing scenarios, and the necessary documents, on its “About Form 1040” page.)

-Of course, dragging out your calculator and working out your tax burden longhand is only simple in theory, even under the most straightforward circumstances — which is why many people turn to tax software or professional services to help make taxes less of a chore.
+Of course, dragging out your calculator and working out your tax burden longhand is only simple in theory, even under the most straightforward circumstances — which is why many people turn to tax filing software or professional services to help make taxes less of a chore.
 These costs range from a few bucks on a digital filing upgrade to putting an accountant on retainer.

-How to Actually File Your Taxes
+How to File Your Taxes

 Now that you’ve got the hard part out of the way, it’s time to put away the calculator and actually file your income tax return.
 You’ve got a number of options, some of which are more convenient (and costly) than others.